A project by Advanced Urban Design students suggests offices on wheels and bus stop work hubs could be the future of urban areas.

 If a time machine could take you to a bustling city in the year 2030, what would you see there?
 More specifically, what would the mobility situation be like?
 Would buses fly through the sky?
 Would they drive through shopping malls, dropping you off at your favorite stores?

-These were the exact questions that two masters students from the Advanced Urban Design program – a joint project of Strelka Institute and the Higher School of Economics – asked themselves when they decided to take part in a contest created by Volvo Buses and Sweco Architects.
+These were the exact questions that two masters students from the Advanced Urban Design program – a joint project of Strelka Institute and the HSE Graduate School of Urbanism – asked themselves when they decided to take part in a contest created by Volvo Buses and Sweco Architects.
 The competition asked architecture students to design the future of mobility in urban areas, specifically focusing on the role of Volvo’s electric buses.

 For architects Oskar Simann and Daniel Roche, the future of mobility isn’t about vehicles resembling spaceships, or other futuristic luxuries.
 It’s about practicality, and working to adapt to a culture which involves remote employees who make a living outside of a traditional office.